Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

 and various extra options and buttons appear in the *Shadow* panel.

 Buffer Type
-   There more than one way to generate buffered shadows.
+   There are more than one way to generate buffered shadows.
    The shadow buffer generation type controls which generator to use.
 There are four shadow generation types, those being:
    - Classical